General Website Info

 Alternative Text (Alt Text)

-Alt text is used to describe images that are used on web pages.
+Alt text refers to the most basic and important information of an image.
 It is included to ensure screen reader users can access the image information, and in case the image fails to load on a page (this text will appear in its place).
+Search engines also use alt text when ranking web pages on their search results page.

 Animated or Moving Content